-Oscar Isaac Owns The Public Theater’s New Dirty, Sexy, Funny ‘Hamlet’
+Oscar Isaac Owns the Public Theater’s New Dirty, Sexy, Funny ‘Hamlet’

 For Gold, the text is the thing.
 Décor should startle but not overwhelm.
 A bare stage gives all the more room for movement.
 Gold is more keen to find new angles for the characters to face the audience, to shock us with a visual, to produce innovative, mischievous beats in a play, than he is to overgild and over-design.

 As in those other productions, lighting is key.
-If theatre-goers recall the mysterious cloak of near-darkness of Othello and Menagerie—and which Gold has employed in his productions of Annie Baker plays like The Flick and John—then they won’t be surprised when it descends again in Hamlet, with the words of the actors emanating from the gloam.
+If theater-goers recall the mysterious cloak of near-darkness of Othello and Menagerie—and which Gold has employed in his productions of Annie Baker plays like The Flick and John—then they won’t be surprised when it descends again in Hamlet, with the words of the actors emanating from the gloam.

 This production is distinguished by a bracing tour de force performance of Isaac, whose movies include 2013’s Inside Llewyn Davies, criminally robbed at the Oscars, Ex Machina, and playing Poe Dameron in Star Wars: The Force Awakens and the forthcoming The Last Jedi.
-He revealed recently in the New York Times that he had read Hamlet to his mother Eugenia as she lay gravely ill; she died in February.
+He revealed recently in The New York Times that he had read Hamlet to his mother Eugenia as she lay gravely ill; she died in February.
 “It’s for my mom that I’m doing it,” he said of this production of Hamlet.
 “It’s to honor her life, but also her death, which was so awful.”
 He named his son Eugene, born in April, after her.

 The play begins and is studded, though not heavily, with comedy, which is not something you might associate with Hamlet.
 However, Gold is also respectful of the play and its characters.

-Keegan Michael-Key, who plays Horatio, addresses us as himself as the actors gather on stage, to ask us to turn off our cell-phones, and to not—as one audience member has already attempted—to plug their cell-phone into the socket on stage.
+Keegan-Michael Key, who plays Horatio, addresses us as himself as the actors gather on stage, to ask us to turn off our cellphones, and to not—as one audience member has already attempted—to plug their cellphone into the socket on stage.
 He also reminds us, regarding the duration of the play, that it is really, really long.

 He’s right.
 Three and a half hours.
 You have to commit to this Hamlet.

-Michael-Key doesn’t mug, but his scenes, whether through his looks to audience or incomprehension, bring fun with them.
-And it is not just him: other characters too revel for moments in their absurd or overheated plights, and we laugh with them too.
+Key doesn’t mug, but his scenes, whether through his looks to audience or incomprehension, bring fun with them.
+And it is not just him: Other characters revel for moments in their absurd or overheated plights, and we laugh with them too.

 Of the more traditional light relief of Rosencrantz and Guildenstern (Roberta Colindrez, also playing Reynaldo, and Matthew Saldívar), it is Colindrez’s deadpan and waspish monotone that is winning.